Pocket-Plane-Group/Under-Respresented_Items/underrep/readme-underrep.txt

         * Added Polish translation, courtesy of Aristo from the Stars of Mystra translation team
         * Added metadata for Project Infinity
+Version 9 (CamDawg, May 18, 2022):
+        * Fixed bug with Delnar's Eye Gouger where its dispel-on-hit ability rarely worked.
+It now uses the same parameters as the dispel-on-hit abilities of Carsomyr or Staff of the Magi.
+(Credit to riklaunim for the bug report.)
+        * Certain item abilities now take advantage of EE-specific engine features, e.g. items which drain life will now use the new EE flags to do so in a more consistent and bug-free manner
+        * Rage of Chaos, which provides Chaotic Commands as an equipped effect, will now copy the effects of Chaotic Commands at install time, in case another mod has altered the spell
+        * In anticipation of the EE Fixpack, the items will use the various IMMUNITY spellstates to prevent effects that should be blocked, e.g. a creature immune to web may still get some effects (like sounds)